9.6 Firearms Safety, Marksmanship, and Qualification

 Key Takeaways

-- BPOC Chapter 41 covers revolver, semi-automatic pistol, shotgun, rifle, safety precautions, and firearm nomenclature.
+- BPOC Chapter 41 covers the revolver, semi-automatic pistol, shotgun, rifle, safety precautions, and correct firearm nomenclature.

-- The BPOC firearms course requires handgun firing from point blank to at least 25 yards, shotgun firing at least 15 yards, and a 70 percent minimum passing score for both.
+- The BPOC handgun course is a minimum of 50 rounds from point blank to at least 25 yards; the shotgun course is at least five rounds at 15 yards; both require a 70 percent minimum passing score.

-- TCOLE Rule 218.9 requires annual firearms proficiency documentation for each weapon type used by an agency's peace officers.
+- TCOLE Rule 218.9 requires annual firearms proficiency documentation for each type of weapon carried, plus inspection and a care-and-cleaning demonstration.

 Firearms Fundamentals for the Exam

 TCOLE BPOC Chapter 41 is a firearms safety, marksmanship, qualification, and maintenance chapter.
 It covers revolvers, semi-automatic pistols, shotguns, rifles, safety precautions, and correct nomenclature.
-For exam purposes, the lesson is not how to shoot through text.
-The lesson is to recognize the required topics, qualification structure, and safety responsibilities.
+For exam purposes, the lesson is not how to shoot through text; it is to recognize the required topics, the qualification structure, and the officer's safety responsibilities.
+Roughly 48 hours of firearms training sit inside BPOC, which signals how heavily this material is weighted.

 | Topic | BPOC point | Exam trap |